 It's been over 100 years since Sherman stood behind his large, cumbersome box camera and captured this determined group of would-be immigrants on the roof garden of Ellis Island.
 It's hard to imagine that either he or his subjects could know that at the beginning of the 20th century the images produced would outlive their own lives, but not the policies and prejudice that brought them together in the first place.

 A few years after the deportation of the Estevanovich family, some traces emerge of two of Andreas' sons in an unexpected place: Butte, Montana.

 Stefan, who appeared at Andreas' rehearing, and his brother Milan were part of a large group of 'Servian Gypsies' living just outside of Butte that were arrested for vagrancy and ordered to leave the city.
 In a typically dubious news article, other claims of theft, begging and stealing wood were also made.
-The story is fragmentary and it remains unclear what became of the group after their time in Montana.
-However, national news reporting from rural America to Ellis Island kept consistent pace with with American Gypsies' shifting geography—invariably leveling accusations of public nuisance, theft, larceny, kidnapping and violence.
+The story is fragmentary, and it remains unclear what became of the group after their time in Montana.
+However, national news reporting from rural America to Ellis Island kept consistent pace with American Gypsies' shifting geography—invariably leveling accusations of public nuisance, theft, larceny, kidnapping and violence.
 It would be decades before their portrayal in the press would approach even a negligible degree of fairness.